pachyderm/pachyderm/doc/docs/master/reference/helm_values.md

 - `oidc.requireVerifiedEmail` specifies whether email verification is required for authentication.

 - `oidc.IDTokenExpiry` specifies the duration where OIDC ID Tokens are valid.

+- `oidc.RotationTokenExpiry` if set, enables OIDC Rotation Tokens and specifies the duration where they are valid.

 - `oidc.upstreamIDPs` specifies a list of Identity Providers to use for authentication.